-The Disorders of Consciousness Program at Baylor Scott & White Institute for Rehabilitation – Dallas serves individuals following a severe acquired brain injury, including traumatic brain injury, anoxic brain injury or stroke, resulting in severely altered level of awareness and wakefulness.
-This program provides specialized assessment and treatment for improving function in these individuals, as well as detailed education and training for caregivers to allow them to bring their loved one home.
+The Disorders of Consciousness Program at Baylor Scott & White Institute for Rehabilitation – Dallas provides specialized assessment and treatment for improving function in individuals with a disorder of consciousness.
+Detailed education and training for caregivers plays a big part in this program and is critical to being able to bring your loved one home.

 Disorders of Consciousness Team